arleighdickerson/yii2-xa-transactions/README.md

     $db->xa->transaction->commit();
 }
 ```
 However, managing transaction branches by hand like this is tedious and error prone.
-We can configure the application to use a transaction manager to manage one global transaction per request and via Yii's component event hooks we can make the process transparent to client code.
+We can configure the application to use a transaction manager to manage one global transaction per request.
+Using Yii's event hooks we can also make the process transparent to client code.
 ```PHP
 use yii\db\Connection;
 use yii\base\Event;